 There are a few things you can do to make your tour more enjoyable and seamless.
 These include the following:

-Buy a Paris Visite metro and bus pass.
-There's both walking and metro/bus rides baked into this tour, so save money by purchasing a three-day pass for metro, buses and trams.
+- Buy a Paris Visite metro and bus pass.
+There are both walking and metro/bus rides baked into this tour, so save money by purchasing a three-day pass for metro, buses, and trams.

-Be open to adventure and tweaks-- and aim for a comfortable pace.
-Don't worry if you can't finish all of the items on the tour, or if an unexpected detour has you doing something differently.
+- Be open to adventure and tweaks -- and aim for a comfortable pace.
+Don't worry if you can't finish all of the items on the tour, or if an unexpected detour has you doing something different.
 That's the charm and the great adventure of travel.

 Day 1, Early Morning: Take a Seine Cruise Tour For a City Overview